 Read one of our blogs on the impact of accents in the workplace.

-Monica Torres looks into believability & accent further in this artice.
+Monica Torres looks into believability & accent further in this article.
 A great read on negative and positive bias and accent.

-Did you know that infants already prefer a a native accent to a non native accent, as early as 5 months old?
-Accent bias starts suprisingly young.
+Did you know that infants already prefer a native accent to a non-native accent, as early as 5 months old?
+Accent bias starts surprisingly young.
 Richard Grey opens the discussion about how our brains have to work harder when we listen to an accent different than our own.